bluerobotics/ardusub-gitbook/quick-start/installing-ardusub.md

 ### Manual Configuration

-1. Go to the Vehicle Settings page in QGroundControl and select the **Motors** tab in the sidebar on the left.
+1. Go to the **Motors** tab in the sidebar on the left.
 2. Read and understand the instructions on the setup page.
-3. Arm the BlueROV2 by clicking the switch on the page.
+3. Arm the vehicle by clicking the switch on the page.
 4. One at a time, move each slider, and make sure that the motor that spins is pushing air as described in the instructions on the Motor Setup page.
 If a motor is spinning in the wrong direction, click the corresponding checkbox under the 'Reverse Motor Direction' section to correct the motor rotation.
-5. When you are finished with the setup, disarm the ROV by clicking the switch.
+5. When you are finished with the setup, disarm the vehicle by clicking the switch.

 <img src="/images/quick-start/quick-start-manual-motor-directions.png" class="img-responsive img-center" style="max-height:600px;">

 ## Voltage and Current Measurement Setup

+In the **[Power](/reference/ardusub/power-setup-page.md)** tab , select **Analog Voltage and Current** and enter the values according to the manufacturers specifications.

-In the **Power** tab of the QGroundControl Vehicle Setup page, select “Blue Robotics Power Sense Module R2” for the Power Sensor.
+If using a [Blue Robotics Power Sense Module](https://bluerobotics.com/store/comm-control-power/elec-packages/psm-asm-r2-rp/), select the “Blue Robotics Power Sense Module R2” profile for the Power Sensor.

 <img src="/images/reference/reference-ardusub-power-psmr2.png" class="img-responsive img-center" style="max-height:600px;">

 ## SOS Leak Sensor Setup

-<p>In the Safety tab, select "Pixhawk Aux6" as the leak detector pin, and set the Logic when dry to "Low."</p>
+In the Safety tab, select "Pixhawk Aux6" as the leak detector pin, and set the Logic when dry to "Low."

 <img src="/images/quick-start/quick-start-leak-sensor.png" class="img-responsive img-center" style="max-height:600px;">